-The Board may ex officio, or as a result of a notice or complaint, launch a preliminary-investigation prior to initiating a full-fledged investigation.
+The Board may ex officio, or as a result of a notice or complaint, launch a preliminary-investigation prior to initiating a fully fledged investigation.
 At this preliminary stage, the undertakings concerned are usually not notified that they are under an investigation, unless the Competition Authority decides to conduct a dawn raid or apply other investigatory tools (i.e., formal information request letters).

 The Competition Authority experts submit a preliminary report to the Board within 30 days after the Board decides to launch a preliminary investigation.
-The Board then decides within 10 days whether to launch a full-fledged formal investigation.
+The Board then decides within 10 days whether to launch a fully fledged formal investigation.
 If the Board decides to initiate an investigation, it sends a notice to the undertakings concerned within 15 days.
 The investigation is to be completed within six months.
 If deemed necessary, this period may be extended by the Board only once, for an additional period of up to six months.

 Once the investigation notice has been formally served, the investigated undertakings have 30 days to prepare and submit their first written defences.
 Subsequently, the main investigation report is issued by the Competition Authority.
-Once this is served on the defendants, they have 30 calendar days to respond, extendable for a further 30 days (this is the second written defence).
-The investigation committee will then have 15 days to prepare an additional opinion concerning the second written defence.
-The defending parties will have another 30-day period to reply to the additional opinion (third written defence).
+Once this is served on the defendants, they have 30 days to respond, extendable for a further 30 days (this is the second written defence).
+The investigation committee will then have 15 days to prepare an additional opinion concerning the second written defence, which, as per the Amendment Law, is extendable for a further 15 days.
+The defending parties will have another 30-day period to reply to the additional opinion (third written defence), which is also extendable for a further 30 days.
 When this reply is served on the Competition Authority, the investigation process is to be completed (i.e., the written phase of investigation involving the claim/defence exchange will close with the submission of the third written defence).

 An oral hearing may be held upon the request of the parties.
 The Board may also ex officio decide to hold an oral hearing.
 Oral hearings are held between 30 and 60 days following the completion of the investigation process under the provisions of Communiqué No. 2010/2 on Oral Hearings before the Board.
 The Board renders its final decision within 15 days from the hearing, if an oral hearing is held.
 Otherwise, the decision is rendered within 30 days from the completion of the investigation process.
-It usually takes around three to five months (from the announcement of the final decision) for the Board to serve a reasoned decision on the counterpart.
+It usually takes around three to six months (from the announcement of the final decision) for the Board to serve a reasoned decision on the counterpart.